andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 The more computations a smart contract requires, the more *gas* it uses.
 Gas prices are expressed in *Gwei* where **1 ether == 10^9 Gwei**.
 Gas prices typically range from 1 Gwei up to 50 Gwei.

 A typical transaction costs 21000 gas.
 Suppose you set the gas price to 5 Gwei.
-Then, the transaction fee would cost 0.000105 ether.
+Then, the transaction fee would cost 0.000105 ether—or about $0.04.

 Interacting with smart contracts consumes more gas than simple transactions of ether.